ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 (base) nargisjareen@Nargiss-MacBook-Pro skill-demo1-data % less -N results2.txt

-      1 written_2/travel_guides/berlitz2/Bahamas-History.txt:Centuries before the arrival of       1 Columbus, a peaceful Amerindian people who called themselves the Luccucairi had settl      1 ed in the Bahamas.
-Originally from South America, they had traveled up through the Ca      1 ribbean islands, surviving by cultivating modest crops and from what they caught from      1  sea and shore.
-Nothing in the experience of these gentle people could have prepared       1 them for the arrival of the Pinta, the Niña, and the Santa Maria at San Salvador on 1      1 2 October 1492.
-Columbus believed that he had reached the East Indies and mistakenly       1 called these people Indians.
+      1 written_2/travel_guides/berlitz2/Bahamas-History.txt:Centuries before the arrival of
+      1 Columbus, a peaceful Amerindian people who called themselves the Luccucairi had settl
+      1 ed in the Bahamas.
+Originally from South America, they had traveled up through the Ca
+      1 ribbean islands, surviving by cultivating modest crops and from what they caught from
+      1  sea and shore.
+Nothing in the experience of these gentle people could have prepared
+      1 them for the arrival of the Pinta, the Niña, and the Santa Maria at San Salvador on 1
+      1 2 October 1492.
+Columbus believed that he had reached the East Indies and mistakenly
+      1 called these people Indians.
 We know them today as the Lucayans.
-Columbus claimed the      1  island and others in the Bahamas for his royal Spanish patrons, but not finding the       1 gold and other riches he was seeking, he stayed for only two weeks before sailing tow      1 ards Cuba.
+Columbus claimed the
+      1  island and others in the Bahamas for his royal Spanish patrons, but not finding the
+      1 gold and other riches he was seeking, he stayed for only two weeks before sailing tow
-      2 written_2/travel_guides/berlitz2/Bahamas-History.txt:The Spaniards never bothered to       2 settle in the Bahamas, but the number of shipwrecks attest that their galleons freque      2 ntly passed through the archipelago en route to and from the Caribbean, Florida, Berm      2 uda, and their home ports.
-On Eleuthera the explorers dug a fresh-water well — at a s      2 pot now known as “Spanish Wells” — which was used to replenish the supplies of water       2 on their ships before they began the long journey back to Europe with their cargoes o      2 f South American gold.
-As for the Lucayans, within 25 years all of them, perhaps some      2  30,000 people, were removed from the Bahamas to work — and die — in Spanish gold min      2 es and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and elsewhere in the      2  Caribbean. results2.txt (END)
+      1 ards Cuba.
+      2 written_2/travel_guides/berlitz2/Bahamas-History.txt:The Spaniards never bothered to
+      2 settle in the Bahamas, but the number of shipwrecks attest that their galleons freque
+      2 ntly passed through the archipelago en route to and from the Caribbean, Florida, Berm
+      2 uda, and their home ports.
+On Eleuthera the explorers dug a fresh-water well — at a s
+      2 pot now known as “Spanish Wells” — which was used to replenish the supplies of water
+      2 on their ships before they began the long journey back to Europe with their cargoes o
+      2 f South American gold.
+As for the Lucayans, within 25 years all of them, perhaps some
+      2  30,000 people, were removed from the Bahamas to work — and die — in Spanish gold min
+      2 es and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and elsewhere in the
+      2  Caribbean.
+results2.txt (END)

 ```

+By using the `-S` option, the output for the `less` command is much more readable showing only 2 lines and cutting off the part that goes off the window.
+This is useful because the output is much cleaner and coincides with the actual structure of the "results2.txt" file which has only 2 lines.

 __command:___